-Trainees on medical leave MUST obtain a Return to Work/Physician Release form and return it to the GME office BEFORE the trainee may return to work. b.
-If the trainee is released with restrictions that affect their duties, the trainee should contact the GME office.
-If the restrictions may necessitate an accommodation, the trainee should contact Human Resources and make the GME office aware of the request for accommodation.

-7. LEAVE AND COMPLETION OF RESIDENCY
+- b.
+Returning from leave - 1) Trainees on medical leave MUST obtain a Return to Work/Physician Release form and return it to the GME office BEFORE the trainee may return to work. - 2) If the trainee is released with restrictions that affect their duties, the trainee should contact the GME office.
+If the restrictions may necessitate accommodations, the trainee should contact Human Resources and make the GME office aware of the request for accommodation. - 9.
+LEAVE AND COMPLETION OF RESIDENCY - a.
+Trainees can access information related to eligibility requirements for their specialty board.